knazim667/mp4-to-gif-converter/README.md

     * **Responsive Design:** Built with Chakra UI for a seamless experience across various devices (desktop, tablet, mobile).
     * **Dark Mode Support:** Adapts to system light/dark themes.
     * **Tabbed Settings:** Editing options are organized into "Trim," "Output," "Crop," "Text Overlay," and "Effects" tabs.
+    * **Navigation:** Includes a persistent Navbar with a link to the homepage and a Footer with links to informational pages (About, Contact, FAQ, Privacy).
+    * **Homepage Tips:** Provides quick tips and an overview of the tool for new users.
     * **Progress Indicators:** Clear visual feedback for uploads (percentage & progress bar), analysis, and conversion.
     * **Informative Alerts:** User-friendly messages for success, errors, and information.
+* **Contact Form with Email Notifications:**
+    * Users can send messages via a contact form.
+    * Backend processes these messages and sends them to a designated email address.
 * **Optional File Security:** Integrates with ClamAV (if enabled) to perform optional virus scanning on uploaded files, enhancing security.
 * **Scalable Cloud Storage:** Leverages AWS S3 for efficient and reliable storage of both uploaded and processed video files.
 * **Output Display & Download:** Preview the converted file and download it easily.